HeardLibrary/digital-scholarship/lod/sparql.md

 Notice that the graph pattern places no restriction on the triples -- they are only restricted by the FROM clause, which says that the triples have to be from the `http://vandy` graph.

-Here is a construct query that retrieves all of the statements about "Shaul Kelner".
+Here is a construct query that retrieves all of the statements about "Shaul Kelner" and can be performed at the Vanderbilt endpoint:

 ```sparql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>